 Clinical geneticists also work closely with molecular genetic and cytogenetic scientists, who perform most of the tests they request, to interpret results.

 Further information on the role and can be found here Clinical genetics | Health Careers (opens in a new tab)

 Genetic counsellors are trained in both genetic medicine and counselling.
 It is their role to help patients understand and make decisions in situations where their genes affect their health.

 They do this through taking and analysing family history information, assessing the risks of inheriting or passing on a medical condition, ordering and interpreting genetic and genomic tests, and explaining test results to patients and their relatives.
 Genetic counsellors also use techniques from counselling to help patients adjust to having a genetic or genomic condition, and to help them make difficult decisions associated with this.

-Our teams at East Genomics also rely heavily on administration, programme managers, education and communications.
+Our teams at East Genomics work closely with and rely heavily on administration, education and communication teams.